pixel-fabian/are-you/README.md

 ### Survival hints

-Don't move for now!
+- Don't move for now!
 Start slow.
 Be sure!
+- Find the clover, u will need luck!
+- Collect all 3 photos to uncover who you are.

 ## License